simonegaiera/mongodb-airbnb-workshop/docs/_pages/environment/environment_atlas.md

 1. **MongoDB Atlas Connection String**: You will receive a connection string to connect to your MongoDB Atlas cluster.
 2. **Database Access**: You will be provided with a username and password to access the database.
-3. **Atlas Access Credentials**: Although not required, you may receive credentials to access MongoDB Atlas.
+3. **Atlas Access Credentials (Not Required)**: Although not required, you may receive credentials to access MongoDB Atlas.

 ### Self-Paced: Create an Atlas Cluster